 In conclusion, I would highly recommend using plus addressing to sort and track your incoming mail.
-I would also recommend that whenever you run into a so-called technologically-adept company like one of my credit card providers to ask them why they are violating an email standard that is almost 30 years old.
+I would also recommend that whenever you run into a so-called technologically-adept company like your credit card provider, to ask them why they are violating an email formatting standard that is over 30 years old.